whitmank/minimap/README.md

 This is a tool that lets you visualize pages on the web and the relationships between them using network diagrams.

 It's a map you can use while browsing.
-By plotting important pages (like landmarks), and drawing connections between them, you can actively build your own mental map of the web that you inhabit.
+By plotting important pages, and drawing connections between them, you can actively build your own mental map of the web that you inhabit.

 This tool is a map for digital space, and it serves the same purpose as a map of our terrestrial world: an aid for navigating, exploring, and understanding the world.